 Cook the first side 3 to 6 minutes or until browned but not burnt.
-Use a spatial to carefully turn the dough over and cook the other side 3 to 5 minutes or until browned.
+Use a spatula to carefully turn the dough over and cook the other side 3 to 5 minutes or until browned.
 Fully cooked muffins will register at least 185°F (85°C) at the center on an instant read thermometer.
 Do not over cook, or your muffins will be dry.

 Two-Step Cooking Method

-Place oven rack in middle of oven and preheat a griddle and oven to 350°F (175°C).
+Place oven rack in middle of your oven and preheat a griddle and oven to 350°F (175°C).
 After muffins are browned on both sides, immediately transfer the hot muffins from the griddle to a baking sheet and bake 5 to 7 minutes to complete the cooking.
 Do not let browned muffins cool down while waiting to cook the remaining muffins.
 Bake immediately after browning.

 Cool muffins on a wire rack 20 to 30 minutes before slicing.